 A series of eight Picturephone booths allowed visitors to make video calls.
 They generally conversed with visitors to adjacent booths, or a similar booth located at Disneyland California.
 It was a very popular booth: Bell Labs interviewed over seven hundred of the large number of visitors: yet only 50% of them considered viewing in a phone call important.

 At a later stage, two months later AT&T opened Picturephone public rooms in New York, Chicago and Washington.
-You could rent a "couple" of cabins at rates from 16 to 27 dollars for the first 3 minutes of conversation.
+You could rent a "pair" of booths at rates from $ 16 to $ 27 for the first 3 minutes of conversation.
 From 130 to 600 euros today.
 In the next six months only 71 calls were made, and then the number was reduced until 1970.
 In the last year the number of calls was ZERO.

-Despite these setbacks AT&T did not give up, choosing to focus on the positive reactions of Expo 1964.
-In the following years, he improved the Picturephone.
+Despite these setbacks AT&T did not give up, choosing to focus on the positive reactions of the 1964 Expo.
+Over the next few years, he improved the Picturephone.
 The new device, known as the Picturephone MOD II, was a technological tour de force.
 It had an innovative silicon photodiode array camera, a zoom lens, and some graphics capabilities.
 Zoom's new grandfather had a 5,25 x 5 inch screen, suitable for showing a single person.
 A full motion black and white image with a resolution of 250 lines and 30 fps gave the opportunity to focus on the speaker or a document placed in front of the unit.
 The sound was provided by a tone speaker.
 The new Picturephone required three pairs of twisted copper wires to function.

 Story of a giant